 - Worry that the background report may be responsible for prior job denials

 Lost Time.
 The time spent trying to fix the harm caused by an inaccurate employment background report is compensable.
 People can lose many hours trying to repair the harm caused by an inaccurate background report.
 This includes time drafting dispute letters, disputing over phone calls, speaking with potential employers, talking to court clerks, applying for other jobs, and trying to contain the harm of the erroneous background check.
 This is time that could have been spent doing things you enjoy, and it is a recoverable type of damage in an FCRA lawsuit.

 Statutory Damages.
 The FCRA allows individuals to recover statutory damages ranging from $100 to $1,000.

 Punitive Damages.
 Punitive damages can be awarded to deter future bad conduct by an employment background report company.
 The FCRA specifies that punitive damages are available when a defendant’s FCRA violation was willful.

 Additionally, the FCRA provides for your attorneys’ fees to be paid by the employment background check company if and when you are successful in your legal claims.
 For this reason, Weiner & Sand LLC typically represents background check clients on a contingency fee basis and does not charge any attorneys’ fees unless and until our client obtains a recovery.

 Contact Our Background Check Report Error Lawyers Today

 If you believe your rights may have been violated, or you just have a question about an employment background report, please contact the lawyers at Weiner & Sand LLC to discuss your rights.
-Our experienced background check report error lawyers offer free case consultations and can be reached by phone or by filling out our convenient online form below.
+Our experienced background check report error lawyers offer case consultations and can be reached by phone or by filling out our convenient online form below.